 Videos are wonderful tools to teach patients about specific services (like a procedure), though they can also be used on the homepage to engage the visitor immediately.

-Englewood Healthcare Center has an excellent example of an embedded video for the homepage.
+Englewood Healthcare Medical Center website has an excellent example of an embedded video for the homepage.

 As you create these videos, be sure they don’t slow down your website’s page speed.
 Therefore, ensure your video is HTML5 compatible before you upload it and consider using a compressor plugin.
 You can learn more about how to do that in this guide.